 His efforts on the bench in 2006 earned him his second career Mountain West Conference Coach of the Year Award.
 He mentored his second consecutive conference Pitcher of the Year and saw five Frogs earn first-team all-Mountain West accolades and two more garner second-team honors.

 In 2005, the Frogs posted their second straight successful season under Schlossnagle's tutelage.
 He led them to a second-consecutive berth in the NCAA Regionals and another conference title.
-His 2005 team won a then-school-record 41 games, the first-ever 40-win season in school history.
+His 2005 team won 41 games, the first-ever 40-win season in school history.

 Prior to his time at TCU, Schlossnagle spent two years as head coach of the UNLV baseball program.
 In just two seasons, the Rebels owned a 77-47 record under Schlossnagle, good for a .621 winning percentage.

 Prior to UNLV, Schlossnagle served an eight-year stint at Tulane as associate head coach and recruiting coordinator for the Green Wave.
 Schlossnagle joined the Tulane program in August of 1993 and was an integral part of the Green Wave's success, helping Tulane to six NCAA Regional appearances during his tenure.
 Schlossnagle served as the Green Wave recruiting coordinator for the last five years and garnered three nationally ranked recruiting classes which helped produce two 48-win seasons and a number one NCAA Regional seed.

 Prior to arriving in New Orleans, Schlossnagle served as the pitching coach at Clemson in 1993.
 The Tigers finished that campaign with a 45-20 record, an Atlantic Coast Conference championship ¬¬¬and a third place finish in the NCAA Midwest Regional.
 Seven members of the `93 Clemson pitching staff were drafted into professional baseball.